 Although every bushcraft trip is different, it is always the intention to be as well prepared as possible, and to take into account the period of the year – in this case October – possibly cold and rain.
 Our cooking skills are also constantly being improved, and the cooking equipment has been adjusted.
 It is not a glamping trip, but comfort and good food is one of the priorities of a successful bushcraft event.
 And all this without having to hire a moving van to get everything to the location.

-It is also not a one-man camp, but we are with a limited group of 5 to 6 people.
-Normally we do this with 10 people, so the logistics are also a bit more complicated than for one person.
+It is also not a one-man camp, but we are with a limited group of 5 to 10 people.

 Myself and my daughter will give a paracord workshop on Saturday or Sunday, and the intention is to further improve our bushcraft skills and enjoy the event.